Design status

 1-way frequencies per version

-This table shows how often each attribute level appears within each version.
+How often each attribute level appears within each individual version, confirming balance within versions.

 1 Way Frequencies Per Version table